-While this understanding of adolescent development was not fully incorporated into Eighth Amendment jurisprudence when the Petitioner's direct appeal rights were exhausted, this does not change the fact that the Petitioner, as well as all other juveniles sentenced pre-Miller, is categorically less culpable than adults convicted of homicide and is therefore serving a constitutionally disproportionate sentence.
+This understanding of adolescent development was not fully incorporated into Eighth Amendment jurisprudence when the direct appeal rights of Frank Vigil, Jr. were exhausted.
+However, this does not change the fact that he is as categorically less culpable than adults convicted of homicide as every other juvenile whose cases are either on direct appeal or subject to sentencing going forward.
+Therefore, Vigil is serving a constitutionally disproportionate sentence.
 See Miller, 132 S. Ct. at 2475 (finding "the mandatory sentencing schemes before us violate this principle of proportionality, and so the Eighth Amendment's ban on cruel and unusual punishment").
-Forcing individuals to serve constitutionally disproportionate sentences for crimes they committed as children based on nothing other than the serendipity of the date on which they committed their offenses and their convictions became final runs counter to the Eighth Amendment's reliance on the evolving standards of decency and serves no societal interest.
+Forcing individuals to serve constitutionally disproportionate sentences for crimes they committed as children based on nothing other than the serendipity of the date of conviction or the finality of their cases runs counter to the Eighth Amendment's reliance on the evolving standards of decency and serves no societal interest.
 See Mackey v.
 United States, 401 U.S. 667, 692-93 (1971) (Harlan, J., concurring) ("[T]he writ [of habeas corpus] has historically been available for attacking convictions on [substantive due process] grounds.
 This, I believe, is because it represents the clearest instance where finality interests should yield.
 There is little societal interest in permitting the criminal process to rest at a point where it ought properly never to repose.").
 It is both common sense and a fundamental tenet of our justice system that the individual who violates the law should be punished to the extent that others in society deem appropriate.
 If, however, society changes its mind, then what was once "just desserts" has now become unjust.
 And, it is contrary to a system of justice that a rigid adherence to the temporal order of when a statute was adopted and when someone was convicted should trump the application of a new lesser, punishment.